cloudposse/docs/content/tutorials/geodesic-getting-started.md

 Let's talk about a few of the ways that one can run Geodesic.
 Our toolbox has been built to satisfy many use-cases, and each result in a different pattern of invocation:

 1. You can **run standalone** Geodesic as a standard docker container using `docker run`.
-This enables you to get started quickly, avoid fiddling with configuration or run one-off commands using some of the built-in tools.
+This enables you to get started quickly, to avoid fiddling with configuration or run one-off commands using some of the built-in tools.
    1. Example: `docker run -it --rm --volume $HOME:/localhost cloudposse/geodesic:latest-debian --login` opens a bash login shell (`--login` is our Docker `CMD` here; it's actually just [the arguments passed to the `bash` shell](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html) which is our `ENTRYPOINT`) in our Geodesic container.
    1. Example: `docker run -it --rm --volume $HOME:/localhost cloudposse/geodesic:latest-debian -c "terraform version"` executes the `terraform version` command as a one off and outputs the result.
 1. You can **install** Geodesic onto your local machine using what we call the docker-bash pattern (e.g. `docker run ... | bash`).
 Similar to above, this enables a quickstart process but supports longer lived usage as it creates a callable script on your machine that enables reuse any time you want to start a shell.
    1. Example: `docker run --rm cloudposse/geodesic:latest-debian | bash -s latest-debian` installs `/usr/local/bin/geodesic` on your local machine which you can execute repeatedly via simply typing `geodesic`.
 In this example, we're pinning the script to use the `cloudposse/geodesic:latest-debian` docker image, but we could also pin to our own image or to a specific version.
 1. Lastly, you can **build your own toolbox** on top of Geodesic.
 This is what SweetOps generally recommends to practitioners.
 We do this when we want to provide additional packages or customization to our team while building on the foundation that geodesic provides.
-This is simple to do by using Geodesic as your base image (e.g. `FROM cloudposse/geodesic:latest-debian`) in your own `Dockerfile`, adding your own Docker `RUN` commands or overriding environment variables, and then building a new image that you distribute to your team.
+This is simple to do by using Geodesic as your base image (e.g. `FROM cloudposse/geodesic:latest-debian`) in your own `Dockerfile`, adding your own Docker `RUN` commands or overriding environment variables, and then using `docker build` to create a new image that you distribute to your team.
 This is more advanced usage and we'll cover how to do this in a future how-to article.

 In this tutorial, we'll be running Geodesic standalone using `docker run` to allow us to get up and running quickly.